vivaria/tja2fumen/README.md

 ----

 > [!IMPORTANT]
+> tja2fumen is a tool designed for mod developers.
+It allows modders to load TJA charts into official games by converting them into Taiko's official binary fumen file format (`.bin`).
+>
-> tja2fumen is a tool designed for ***mod developers***.
-It allows developers to import TJA charts into official games using Taiko's binary file format (`.bin`).
-If you are not a mod developer, and you simply want to play TJAs on Taiko no Tatsujin PC, please install and run [TakoTako](https://github.com/fluto/takotako).
+> If you are not a mod developer, and you just want to play TJAs on Taiko no Tatsujin PC, please install and run [TakoTako](https://github.com/fluto/takotako).
+(Alternatively, you can also run TakoTako's `TJAConvert.exe` [directly on your TJA files](#tja--audio-conversion).)

 > [!NOTE]
 > TakoTako 3.2.0 includes an older, flawed tool called `tja2bin.exe`.
-If you have downloaded TakoTako 3.2.0, you should replace the old `tja2bin.exe` with the new `tja2fumen.exe`.
+If you have downloaded TakoTako 3.2.0, you should replace the old `tja2bin.exe` with the latest version of `tja2fumen.exe`.
 This will ensure that your TJAs get converted accurately.

 ## Features